BradKennedy-PhD/bradkennedy-phd.github.io/index.md

 hero_link_text: "View on GitHub"
 hide_footer: true
 ---
+{% include notification.html
+message="This webpage is under construction - many links will not yet work" dismissable="true" %}

 Navigate through each study or use the button above to view on GitHub directly.

 - [Pilot Study](https://bradkennedy-phd.github.io/Pilot-study/)